ocaml/opam/doc/pages/Usage.md

 opam install "ocamlfind>=1.4.0"
 ```

-If OPAM seems unable to fulfill very simple installation requests or
+If opam seems unable to fulfill very simple installation requests or
 propose non-sensical install plans, it may be due to limitations of
 its internal dependency solver; you should check that you have an
 [External dependency solver](Install.html#ExternalSolvers) on your